Southwest pensioners protest, accuse Pencom of 'withholding' their gratuity

 “So, the two of them, when they wanted to put the money in the account, they first approached FECOPA, but Adeleke said since FECOPA has no CAC registration, it is ANUCOPA that has registration, that was why they put the money in ANUCOPA’s account”.

-He further said, “They have been keeping the money all along and taking interest.
+He further said, “They have been keeping the money all along and taking an interest.

-“We met in Pencom, I was in the team and I have all the people that were in attendance as at that day, May 8, 2018.
+“We met in Pencom, I was in the team and I have all the people that were in attendance as of that day, May 8, 2018.
 They promised that they would start paying that minimum pension with effect from January 2018.
 Up till now, they have not.
-The Director General said it was because of non-availability of a board that was delaying it for almost a year now”.
+The Director-General said it was because of non-availability of a board that was delaying it for almost a year now”.

 “We asked him (Damisah) to surrender all the documents of the association, he failed to do that.
 He has been taken to the police station but the police were unable to arrest him.
 We have taken him to the Ooni of Ife palace”.

-“Apart from the minimum pension that we have local problem, that one of Ife is one.
-UCH management, when they started the deduction of this pension in 2014, there was one hundred and seventy-eight million naira outstanding with them up till today.
+“Apart from the minimum pension that we have a local problem, that one of Ife is one.
+UCH management, when they started the deduction of this pension in 2014, there was one hundred and seventy-eight million nairas outstanding with them up till today.

 “Do we have a government who cannot control those people that are serving?

-“All letter we have written to the Minister of Finance, there was no reply”.
+“All letters we have written to the Minister of Finance, there was no reply”.

 “We learnt that Secretary to the Government of the Federation had written a letter, instructing Pencom to pay all our money.
 They have been telling us since 2016 that our money is in the budget”.